 Using regression techniques that ignore this hierarchical structure (such as ordinary least squares) can lead to incorrect results because such methods assume that all observations are independent.
 Perhaps more important, using inappropriate techniques (like pooling or aggregating) prevents researchers from asking substantively interesting questions about how processes work at different levels.

-Starting September 24, we are offering this seminar as a 3-day synchronous*, remote workshop for the first time.
-Each day will consist of a 4-hour live lecture held via the free video-conferencing software Zoom.
-Participants are encouraged to join the lecture live, but will have the opportunity to view the recorded session later in the day if they are unable to attend at the scheduled time.
+Starting July 13, we are offering this seminar as a 4-day synchronous*, remote workshop.
+Each day will consist of a 3-hour live lecture held via the free video-conferencing software Zoom.
+You are encouraged to join the lecture live, but will have the opportunity to view the recorded session later in the day if you are unable to attend at the scheduled time.

 MORE DETAILS ABOUT THE COURSE CONTENT

 After a brief conceptual introduction (including a discussion of the difference between random and fixed effects), we will begin with simple variance components models that can tell us how much of the variation in a measure can be attributed to different levels of observation.
 We will then move on to mixed models (random effects models with fixed covariates) that allow us to ask how factors at different levels can affect an outcome.